andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 Consider replacing challenges that have worn out their usefulness or that appear to correspond to high occurrences of cheating.

-You can apply the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) to these rotations: most cheating can be prevented with a little bit of effort; there's diminishing returns to spending excessive time on rotation.
+You can apply the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) to these rotations: most cheating can be prevented with a little bit of planning and effort; there are diminishing returns to spending excessive time on rotation.
 Higher-stakes, difficult challenges might be deserving of more attention than easy pre-screen challenges.

 ### Playtest Your Content
 Just like a regular application, manually testing your challenges on a regular basis (in other words, "eating your own dog food") and examining results critically will help you locate exploitable flaws in the challenge.